-Suspected cultist arrested over killing of Police Sergeant in Lagos - Vanguard News
+Suspected cultist arrested over killing of Police sergeant in Lagos - Vanguard News

 Not done, the protesting youths attacked a Police patrol team stationed at Haruna bus stop, in the process of which Sergeant Eseabor was shot dead.
 The police patrol van was also vandalised.

-Confirming the arrest of the suspected ring leader, the Police Public Relations Officer, CSP Chike Oti, said 19 persons were arrested earlier in connection with the murder of the policeman.
+Confirming the arrest, Police Public Relations Officer, CSP Chike Oti, said 19 persons were arrested earlier in connection with the murder.

 According to Oti,: “ In keeping with the pledge of the CP that the leader of the group, one Malik Onebiri, alias Kobad Baron who allegedly fired the shot that killed the officer, could only run but not hide, operatives of the command attached to Area ‘G’ Command, Ogba, swung into action and have so far arrested 19 persons who took part in the crime.